Skip to Section Subnavigation Skip to Page Content

 Skip to Page Content

 The first year of college is full of transitions.
 Guilford’s First Year Experience fosters the academic, social and personal support necessary for successful participation in the total life of the College community.
 The First Year Experience begins with the moment you choose Guilford, continues into orientation and extends through your first year until you declare a major.

-The first college semester is an academically challenging experience.
-Guilford’s curriculum is demanding, flexible and designed to help you get the most from your learning.
 For entering fall semester college students, a central component of the first semester is the First Year Seminar (FYS 101) course.
 The FYS is a foundations course designed to engage entering students in significant interactive inquiry.
 With a focus on speaking, listening and experiential learning, the course explores an interdisciplinary content area and integrates the academic and social transition to college life.
 Students will also be enrolled in FYE 100, a one-credit class designed to introduce you to the resources, policies and practices of being a Guilford Quaker.
-Additionally, upper class student peer mentors are in every FYE 100 to assist first-year students in their transition to Guilford.
-Click here to begin the registration process.
+Check the First-Year To-Do list to be sure to complete all the necessary paperwork and to find out how to register for classes.

 Where do I find out about policies and procedures for students?
 Check out the Student Handbook.